EndemolShineGroup/acl/CONTRIBUTING.md

 $ yarn test
 ```

+## Releasing a new version

+To release a new version, simply merge `develop` into `master` and let the CI
+take care of everything.
+This includes Git tags, changelog generation and NPM
+releases.

 ## Reporting a security vulnerability

 We want to ensure that `@endemolshinegroup/acl` is secure for everyone.
 If